FilmicFirewall/writer-at-large/index.md

-Hello, I am a writer
+# Hello, I am a writer

 I am an aspiring pentester.
-I do report writing and writes about blockchain, marketing, and data privacy.
+I create content on blockchain, marketing, and data privacy.